beata-krasnopolska/AmountOfDuplicates/README.md

 # AmountOfDuplicates
-Program displyays an amount of duplicates in the Array.
-User declares amount of numbers in the array as well the numbers.

-Use of Dictionary, loops, if statements,
+Program displyays an amount of duplicates in the list of integers.
+Use of Dictionary, List, LINQ, foreach loop and if statement.